Mahaletchumy Arujanan: Early life and education

-Arujanan was born in Klang Valley, Malaysia to a Tamil school headmaster.
+Mahaletchumy was born in Klang Valley, Malaysia to a Tamil school headmaster, Arujanan Periasamy who emphasised the importance of education to her.
+He played a pivotal role in shaping her determination and resilience, and create her legacy.
+She spoke about him passionately in her interview with New Straits Times and the Malay Mail.
+She has four siblings and her mother was a housewife.

-Mahaletchumy Arujanan started her primary and secondary education at Convent Klang and continued her pre-university (STPM) at ACS Klang.
-She pursued her bachelor's degree in University Putra Malaysia, majoring in Microbiology and Biochemistry and graduated in 1993.
+Mahaletchumy started her primary and secondary education at Convent Klang and continued her pre-university (STPM) at ACS Klang.
+She pursued her bachelor's degree in University Putra Malaysia, majoring in Microbiology and graduated in 1993.
 She continued her Masters in Biotechnology at University of Malaya and graduated in 1997.
+Realising the knowledge barrier between scientists and non-technical stakeholders, Mahaletchumy decided to pursue her PhD in Science Communication, becoming the 1st to do so in Malaysia.

 Career

-Arujanan started her career as a Technical and Admin Officer with Sandoz Agro Chemicals in 1992.
+Mahaletchumy started her career as a Technical and Admin Officer with Sandoz Agro Chemicals in 1992.
 Her stint at Sandoz did not last long as the company merged with Ciba Geigy and the regional office she was working was closed.
 She joined The International Plant Genetic Resources Institute, now known as Bioversity International as a Programme Officer.
 She left after 2 years to join the healthcare company DXN.
-Arujanan left DXN and joined Total Health Concept.
+Mahaletchumy left DXN and joined Total Health Concept.
 1999 to 2002, Arujanan was struggling to build a career and finally left Total Health Concept in 2002.

 She joined the Malaysian Biotechnology Information Centre (MABIC) in January 2003 as a Project Officer and was promoted to be the Executive Director in May 2005.
-Arujanan revamped MABIC, made efforts to introduce the center to key ministries and government agencies, and forged a strong relationship with international partners.
+Mahaletchumy revamped MABIC, made efforts to introduce the centre to key ministries and government agencies, and forged a strong relationship with international partners.
 She started engaging with various stakeholders to create awareness on biotechnology.
 This led her to be a pioneer in science communication in Malaysia.
 She was appointed the Global Coordinator of ISAAA on 1 May 2019.
-She is now responsible for the entire network of ISAAA that has its presence in South East Asia, South Asia, East Asia, Africa, USA, and Latin America.
-Arujanan continued her Ph.D. in science communication in University of Malaya and completed in 2013.
+She is currently responsible for the entire network of ISAAA that has its presence in South East Asia, South Asia, East Asia, Africa, USA, and Latin America.

-Professional roles

-Arujanan is appointed to a number of committees and advisory panels: